-PEH (0/22)155 Body Toning 1 This course involves special exercise and calisthenics which enhance total fitness, figure improvement, body toning, weight control, and posture.
+PEH 155 Body Toning (0/22)1

+This course involves special exercise and calisthenics which enhance total fitness, figure improvement, body toning, weight control, and posture.
 Students will use balance/fitness balls and light to medium dumbbells to improve overall core strength and balance of the body.
 May be repeated for up to three (3) credits.
 AC

+1 (0/22)PEH 158 Racquetball

-PEH 158 Racquetball 1 (0/22)Designed to acquaint the student with the basic skills, rules, and knowledge of the sport of racquetball as a lifetime activity.
+Designed to acquaint the student with the basic skills, rules, and knowledge of the sport of racquetball as a lifetime activity.
 May be repeated for up to three (3) credits.
 AC

-PEH 160 Baseball Skills (0/22)A practical course involved in the coaching aspects of baseball, both defensively and offensively.
+PEH 160 Baseball Skills (0/22)1 A practical course involved in the coaching aspects of baseball, both defensively and offensively.
 Explains catching, throwing, running techniques, abilities for the player in each position, hitting, bunting, base running techniques and game strategies.
-May be repeated for up to
+May be repeated for up to three (3) credits.
+AC

-PEH 178 Principles of Fitness 3 (22/22)This course is designed to teach students physiological, nutritional and psychological aspects of fitness.
+178 Principles of Fitness (22/22)3

+This course is designed to teach students physiological, nutritional and psychological aspects of fitness.
 Instruction will include methods of individual fitness evaluation, and will involve student participation in conditioning activities.
 Each student's physical and nutritional fitness will be assessed and a life-long personal fitness program will be developed.
 SE